Asian markets guarded as Athens strives to reach deal

 Italy's gross domestic product may have fallen in the fourth quarter of last year, likely more steeply than the 0.2 percent in the third quarter, while Germany's exports dropped the steepest in nearly three years in December, and France saw no growth in the first quarter of 2012.

 Oil remained supported by supply concerns.
-Brent was up 0.2 percent to $117.39 a barrel, after rising on Wednesday for a seventh straight gain.
-U.S. crude added 0.3 percent from Wednesday's gain to stand at $98.96 on Thursday.
+Brent closed at $117.20 a barrel on Wednesday for a seventh straight gain.
+U.S. crude added 0.2 percent from Wednesday's gain to stand at $98.91 early on Thursday.